The Old Bridge, Heidelberg

 Also known as the “Alte Brücke” or “Karl-Theodor-Brücke”

 One of the city’s most iconic landmarks.
 This historic stone bridge spans the Neckar River and connecting the Altstadt (Old Town) with the northern bank.
 It offers stunning views of Heidelberg Castle, the river, and the surrounding hills.
+The fine stone bridge is 700 feet long, 30 feet broad, and its 9 arches are supported by 8 huge pillars.
+It is constructed of a fine red sandstone, of which most of the houses of the town and the castle were built.

 Construction: Made of Neckar sandstone, it is considered a fine example of classical stone bridge architecture.